ydirson/gl-streaming/INTERNALS.md

 the compile-time `FIFO_SIZE_ORDER` if "FIFO full" is reported (causing throttling of network reception).

-Incoming `SEND_DATA` messages too large for a packet are dropped for now -- upstream worked around this by splitting large command packets into chunks (small enough to be queued in the FIFO) and reconstructing them into `tmp_buf`, with limited success (FIFO and `tmp_buf` also prevented large messages, and reconstruction assumed perfect network conditions).
+Incoming `SEND_DATA` messages too large for a FIFO packet get a newly-allocated buffer just for them.
+They still use a FIFO packet preserving the order of arrival, and it contains the `gls_cmd_send_data_t` header, including a pointer to the allocated data (a temporary hack which brings a nasty `zero` field to the protocol just to reserve space for that pointer).

 #### dequeuing and execution

-When dequeuing an API command message from the FIFO, it gets passed by pointer to the API implementation.  `SEND_DATA` message are copied in `tmp_buf` to free their FIFO slot, and API commands expecting input from a `SEND_DATA` message just use it from there.
+When dequeuing an API command message from the FIFO, it gets passed by pointer to the API implementation.

+`SEND_DATA` message are handled according to where they were stored:

+* those small enough to fit in a FIFO buffer (`dataptr == NULL`)are copied in `tmp_buf` to free their FIFO slot * those

+* the larger ones get their `dataptr` stored in `pool.mallocated` alongside the (unused) `tmp_buf`; that points to the `SEND_DATA` header, and we need it for `free()` later, and the data encapsulated within it is stored a ref in `pool.data_payload`

+API commands expecting input from a `SEND_DATA` message just use it from there, according to the whether `pool.mallocated` is `NULL` or holds a pointer (in which case it is finally freed after use).

 ### output from API commands